Discovering the Panasonic JR-200U

 Sound and timers

 MN1271 contains two 16-bit timers (E and F) plus four 8-bit counters (A–D).
-The labels I’m using here might be a bit off, but it doesn’t really matter in practice.
-E is used as the system timer and generates an IRQ every 0.1 seconds, whereas C, D and F are connected to the speaker and used for square wave generation.
+Timer A controls serial communications speed and B is the obscure “bpm timer”.
+E is used as the system clock and generates an IRQ every 0.1 seconds, whereas C, D and F are connected to the speaker and used for square wave generation.
 That’s three channels, but C and D can only produce a narrow range of different frequencies, being 8-bit.
 No noise, volume settings, envelopes or filters, just three square waves out of which two are very limited.
 With low frequencies the output starts to look more like saw wave, since the level fades towards zero.

 Each timer has a control byte and a 8-bit or 16-bit counter.
 The three lowest control bits must contain $6 in order to keep the timer running.
 Any other value will stop the timer.
 The higher bits define the operation mode of the timer (see below).
 Under normal conditions the control byte of E contains $4E.
 The beeper timers’ control byte depends on the octave that is being played back or zero if the channel is off.
 All the timers can generate an IRQ, so in that sense E is not special at all.
 Known control bits so far: